-The fourth juried member exhibition in the WE ARE SNAG series.
+The sixth juried member online exhibition in the We Are SNAG Membership Series.

-- Open to all SNAG members 18 years of age or older.
+- Open to all current SNAG members 18 years of age or older.

 - Applicants need not reside in the United States.

 - All work must be original and produced within the last five years (2014 or later).

 - Objects made from commercial kits or commercially available plans are NOT ELIGIBLE.

 - Applicants are strongly encouraged, but not required, to apply with images that have not been widely circulated in Metalsmith or other publications.

 - Collaborations are allowed under the conditions that 1), all artists involved are current members of SNAG; and 2), artists may only participate in one application: either as part of a collaboration OR as part of a personal application, but not both.

 - Because this is an online exhibition, the audience can only experience the work through the photos you submit, therefore please submit the best possible photos that show the work as clearly as possible.

 - There are no size restrictions for this exhibition.